 He might be highly ambitious, but he’s learnt to know his limits and weigh up the risks - a lesson learned the hard way after he damaged his cruciate ligament, which sidelined him for two seasons early in his career.

 Bene is not willing to restrict himself, though; he’ll try everything from halfpipe, to backcountry to park.
 But he finds the most rewards in kicker jumping, jumping over Flat 5s, but always working on doubleflips – in both directions.
-Ever the perfectionist, he said: “If I do something, I do it right.”
+Ever the perfectionist, he claims: “If I do something, I do it right.”

 To keep fit, Bene works out at the gym, on a trampoline and, in the summer, can usually be found on a water jump.
 When not on skis, he is still in motion, either surfing or skateboarding.Read more